webplatformco/project-class-partials/proposals/constructor-initializer.md

 This is a nice separation:
 perhaps **restricting it to author classes** could be a way forwards that gives us a lot of the value, without the risks.
 Ideally, the design should allow extending it to certain "safe" built-ins in the future as needed.

+For an alternative solution that is also restricted to author classes, see [class field introspection](class-field-introspection.md).

 ## Design space